0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 ## Extend it to Your Own Logic

 Now that you have been able to create your first on-chain ZK-based application, you can extend it to accommodate any type of imaginable logic.
 The target Smart Contract doesn't have to be an ERC20 but it can be an ERC721, a DeFi pool, a voting Smart Contract or whatever contract you can think of.
-Equally, the query can be extended to any type of existing Credential and based on the different operators available inside the <a href="https://0xpolygonid.github.io/tutorials/verifier/verification-library/zk-query-language/" target="_blank">ZK Query Language</a>.
+Equally, the query can be extended to any type of existing credential and based on the different operators available inside the <a href="https://0xpolygonid.github.io/tutorials/verifier/verification-library/zk-query-language/" target="_blank">ZK Query Language</a>.

 Another possibility to customize your Smart Contract involves setting different ZK requests.
 First of all, multiple `REQUEST_ID` must be defined inside the main Smart Contract.
 Therefore, the contract deployer can set a different query for each request ID and create different outcomes inside `_afterProofSubmit` according to the type of proof received.
 For example, an airdrop contract can verify the role of a user inside a DAO and distribute a different amount of tokens based on the role.